Transgender inmate management

 Inmates will be referred to by their preferred name(s) and gender pronoun (e.g., he, she, him, her, they, ze, hir (ze/hir are gender neutral pronouns that can be used instead of gender specific ones)) verbally and in all written documents, except in the rare cases that an inmate’s legal name is required for identification purposes.

 Wherever possible and subject to inmate preference, trans inmates will be integrated into the general population and not isolated unless it can be proven that there are overriding health and safety concerns present, which cannot be resolved.
 Those concerns will be clearly articulated to the inmate.
-If the inmate must be segregated, they will be given as many social and programming opportunities as possible.
+Trans inmates may be held in specialized care placements where housing them with the general population (subject to inmate preference) would cause undue hardship under the Code.
+If the inmate must be held in segregate conditions, they will be given as many social and programming opportunities as possible.

 Trans inmates must be provided with their preferred institutional clothing and underclothing while in custody and for court appearances and release.